johnsontr/gpd/README.md

 :---:|:---:|:---:
 ![]() | ![]() | ![]()

-## 2.2 Bivariate functions with iid N(0,1) explanatory variables and no fixed or random effects
+## 2.2 Bivariate functions with iid standard normal covariates and no fixed or random effects

 ### covSEiso